-However, scientists, seasoned crabbers, and even those new to the business all say that is to be expected — the crab fishery has a very cyclical nature.
-Some years bring in plentiful crabs and subsequently, money.
+However, scientists, seasoned crabbers, and even those new to the business all say that is to be expected.
+The crab fishery has a very cyclical nature — some years bring in plentiful crabs and subsequently, money.
 Others, not so much.
-This year is definitely a ‘not so much’ year.
+This is definitely a ‘not so much’ year.

 The decade leading up to this year brought a pretty steady and bountiful harvest of Dungeness crabs, so fisherpeople knew they were in for a bust year.
 But no one expected it to be as bad as it is and the slim pickings for Dungeness this season have left a lot of people hurting.

-Down at Noyo Harbor Last Thursday, the weather was perfect.
-It was so warm and people were walking around in dresses and shorts, and there wasn’t a single cloud in the sky.
+Down at Noyo Harbor last Thursday, the weather was beautiful — it was so warm and people were walking around in dresses and shorts, and there wasn’t a single cloud in the sky.
 But the mood of the crabbers was grim.

 Some crabbers said they’re losing tens of thousands of dollars this crabbing season, others who went out for one catch, decided it wasn’t worth their time and money to invest further, and gave up for the year.
 Others still anticipated a bad year and decided not to attempt crabbing at all this season.

-The costs of entering into the commercial crabbing game are substantial, so a poor catch year can make it hard to make a profit or just break even.
+The costs of entering into the commercial crabbing game are substantial, so a poor catch year can make it hard to just break even and harder still to make a profit.
 Between permits, fuel, bait, and other expenses, upfront payout can easily be $100,000 to over $300,000.
 So in a year where there aren’t many crabs to catch and sell to make a profit, or at least avoid losing money, crabbers can be left in a tight spot in an industry already burdened by the impacts of climate change and regulations.